kalolad1/v4/content/jobs/YouTube/index.md

 url: 'https://www.youtube.com/jobs/'
 ---

-- Built and shipped a new recommendations shelf on YouTube Living Room
+- Built and shipped several new recommendations shelves on the YouTube Living Room App.
+- Received full-time offer following internship but declined to pursue medical school.